-- 1. Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property; - 2.
-Bullying that occurs on a publicly or privately owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and
+1. Bullying that occurs on or is delivered to school property or to the site of a school-sponsored or school-related activity on or off school property;

-- 3. Cyberbullying that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying: - a.
-Interferes with a student's educational opportunities; or - b.
+2. Bullying that occurs on a publicly or privately owned school bus or vehicle being used for transportation of students to or from school or a school-sponsored or school-related activity; and a.
+Interferes with a student's educational opportunities; or b.
 Substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.